In this post

 3. Set Up Automatic Translation (Optional)

-If you don’t want to translate all of your content from scratch, TranslatePress gives you the option to use two automatic translation services:
+If you don’t want to translate all of your content from scratch, TranslatePress gives you the option to use two approaches for automatic translation:

 Automatic translation can save you a ton of time, especially on a larger multi language website with lots of content.